Sally Manzara Interpretive Nature Center

-The Friends of Lake Elmo’s Sunfish Lake Park, the non-profit corporation that runs the Sally Manzara Interpretive Nature Center, have been frankly surprised by the growth in activities at the nature center.
+The Friends of Lake Elmo’s Sunfish Lake Park, the non-profit corporation that runs the Sally Manzara Interpretive Nature Center, has operated the nature center for almost four years now, and what a roller coaster ride.
+We were doing very well with activities and visitor levels until COVID hit, and since re-opening, things are taking off again.
 It has truly become a place of Peace and Respect where people of the community can teach or learn about nature.
 There are more opportunities for participation than the current group can handle!
-So our Board has decided to set up six Committees to enable participants to work together on specific areas.
+So our Board has set up five Committees to enable participants to work together on specific areas.
 These Committee names and some examples of what they might be doing are shown below.
 If you are interested, please contact one of the committee leads listed below.
-If you are not sure which Committee is best for your interests, please call the nature center at 651-408-2838.
+If you are not sure which Committee is best for your interests, please email us at email@example.com.

-There is no obligation – you may come and attend a Committee meeting just to see what is going on.
+There is no obligation – you may attend a Committee meeting just to see what is going on (probably via Zoom).
 Please contact the person listed below if you wish to find out when that Committee meets.

 Communications/Marketing/Outreach Committee will publicize the nature center through personal contacts, booths at public events, electronic media, print media and other avenues, and invite the members of our community to visit the nature center, attend our events, or meet as groups here.
 Our Ambassador Program is a part of this Committee, where the Ambassadors will be given kits of information to use in contacting people such as local civic groups, local businesses, homeowners associations, real estate developers, churches, etc. Contact John Neitge at firstname.lastname@example.org

-Fundraising Committee will plan, organize, execute, and followup on the big “Spring for Nature” fundraising dinner in late May, and keep in touch with major donors to show appreciation.
+Fundraising Committee will plan, organize, execute, and followup on the big “Spring for Nature” fundraising dinner next Summer as soon as we can have it, and keep in touch with major donors to show appreciation.
 They will also plan smaller fundraisers for specific identified needs and for community building.
 They will make sure that we are represented on organized donation platforms like Minnesota Give to the Max Day.
 Identifying and applying for grants is also a function of this Committee.
-Contact Connie Kirk at firstname.lastname@example.org
+Contact Connie Kirk at email@example.com

 Building and Grounds Committee will be responsible for the ongoing maintenance of the nature center and its one-acre site, and for any upgrading of the interior or exterior features.
-We are expecting to establish a program of temporary exhibits of nature art by local artists in various media, reduce the sound reverberation to make conversation easier in the building, put up a weather station, and improve our internet connectivity.
+We have established a program of temporary exhibits of nature art by local artists in various media, reduced the sound reverberation to make conversation easier in the building, put up a weather station, and improve our internet connectivity.
 We already have very interesting exterior features such as the Prairie Plant Specimen walk, the Rain Garden, The Monarch Waystation, the Three Sisters Garden, the Bluebird House trail, the Messy Play Area, and the Composting program, and are hoping to add more – any ideas?
-Contact Tony Manzara at email@example.com
+Contact Tony Manzara at firstname.lastname@example.org

-Exhibits Committee will develop and freshen the indoor and outdoor exhibits.
+Exhibits Committee is developing and freshening the indoor and outdoor exhibits.
 Come help with one of these, or organize a science project that can be shown in a display or on our website.
 We are looking at ways to make our exhibits more interactive and appeal to a wider range of ages.
-A short-term possibility is a graphic display of the weather station data.
+A work in progress is a graphic display of the weather station data and a connection to building energy efficiency data.
 Maybe a place to touch and smell the things found in the park?
 Maybe a map of invasive species locations?
 Maybe a butterfly census or a survey of the aquatic life in the ponds and lake?
-Contact Sharon Simpson at firstname.lastname@example.org
+Contact us at email@example.com

-If any of these activities are in line with your interests and you would like to learn more about them, please fill in the Contact Us form and we will set up a time for further discussion of your specific interests and ideas.
-Or call 651-408-2838 or email firstname.lastname@example.org
+If any of these activities are in line with your interests and you would like to learn more about them, please contact us and we will set up a time for further discussion of your specific interests and ideas, email firstname.lastname@example.org